GPUOpen-Tools/compressonator/README.md

 For more details goto the Compressonator Wiki: https://github.com/GPUOpen-Tools/Compressonator/wiki

-Recent additions and changes since v2.4 release
+Recent additions and changes
 ------------------------------------------------------
-V2.4 release Dec 16 2016
+v2.5 release Mar 20 2017

 Build Instructions for Windows 7 and up
 ------------------------------------------------------